 FOR POETS:A one-hour discussion of the thesis as it relates both to its own themes and the larger tradition of poetry in English.
-For example, discussion might center on themes, techniques, or influences.
+For example, the discussion might center on themes, techniques, or influences.
 To help us organize the oral examination in advance, the candidate is encouraged to submit a brief list of poets or other writers whose work has influenced their project to their committee.

 Using the thesis as a starting point, the candidate should be prepared to discuss such matters as plot, characterization, point of view, the relation of action to reflection, and other questions of narrative technique.
 To help us organize the oral examination in advance, the candidate is encouraged to submit a brief list of story writers or novelists whose work influenced their project to their committee.

 Like all other graduate theses at the University of Virginia, MFA theses must be uploaded to an online repository, Libra, prior to an MFA’s graduation.
-At present, students have the option to place up to a ten-year restriction on their creative work, which only allows users on the UVA network to access the materials.
+At present, our MFA students have the option to place up to a ten-year restriction on their creative work, which only allows users on the UVA network to access the materials.
 Students do not give up any rights they hold to the thesis deposited.
 Students do not give up the right to submit the thesis to other repositories or publish it elsewhere.
 Full details of the Libra Deposit License are posted here.
 Please consult the Graduate School of Arts and Sciences website for additional information on graduation and thesis requirements.
 The uploaded thesis must be the version approved by the thesis committee.